-Graduated from Woodrow Wilson High School in Long Beach, Calif. in 2008, where he hit .407 (114-for-280) with 24 doubles, 10 triples and 6HR in 97 games…also pitched, going 11-2 with a 1.11 ERA (94.1IP, 15ER) and 144K in 13 games started…played in the 2007 AFLAC All-American High School Baseball Classic…was named to the Baseball America All-American Second Team in 2008...Is a product of Major League Baseball’s Urban Youth Academy in Compton, Calif...Played golf growing up and has participated in numerous charity golf tournaments...In September 2018, joined Didi Gregorius to serve as ambassadors for the PitCCh In Foundation’s “Welcome Back to School” assembly and backpack giveaway in the Bronx at PS/MS 71.
+Graduated from Woodrow Wilson High School in Long Beach, Calif. in 2008, where he hit .407 (114-for-280) with 24 doubles, 10 triples and six HR in 97 games…also pitched, going 11-2 with a 1.11 ERA (94.1IP, 15ER) and 144K in 13 games started…played in the 2007 AFLAC All-American High School Baseball Classic…was named to the Baseball America All-American Second Team in 2008...Is a product of Major League Baseball’s Urban Youth Academy in Compton, Calif...Played golf growing up and has participated in numerous charity golf tournaments...In September 2018, joined Didi Gregorius to serve as ambassadors for the PitCCh In Foundation’s “Welcome Back to School” assembly and backpack giveaway in the Bronx at PS/MS 71.

 Hit .266 (80-for-301) with 54R, 18 doubles, 15HR, 52RBI, 51BB and 10SB in 88 games (50 starts in CF, 16 in LF and 10 in RF) in his second season with the Yankees…set single-season career highs in runs, doubles, home runs, RBI and walks…of his 15HR, 12 were hit at Yankee Stadium...
 Recorded his second career multi-HR game (also 5/13/13 vs. Chicago-AL w/ Minnesota) in 4/13 win vs. Tampa Bay…homered from both sides of the plate in the game, becoming the ﬁrst Yankee to do so since Mark Teixeira on 7/31/15 at Chicago-AL…hit 4HR in a ﬁve-game span from 4/13-19...
 Hit his ﬁrst career pinch-hit HR in the eighth inning of 4/19 win vs. Chicago-AL…was the ﬁrst pinch-hit HR by a Yankee since Billy Butler on 9/16/16 at Boston...
 Reached base safely in a career-high 21 consecutive games from 5/23-6/14…hit .342/.413/.595 (27-for-79) with 16R, 11 doubles, 3HR, 17RBI and 11BB during the stretch...
 Established career highs with 6RBI and 3 doubles in 6/1 win at Toronto, going 4-for-5 with 2R…was the third Yankee since 1954 with at least 6RBI without a home run (also Jorge Posada-6RBI on 6/6/98 vs. Kansas City and Joe Girardi-7RBI on 8/23/99 at Texas)...
 Was placed on the 10-day disabled list from 6/26-8/10 with a right oblique strain…combined to appear in seven rehab games with Triple-A Scranton/Wilkes-Barre and Double-A Trenton from 8/2-9…was removed from 6/25 loss vs. Texas in the top of the ﬁfth inning with the injury...
 At the time he was placed on the D.L. on 6/26, had a .398 OBP, ninth-best in the Majors and second-highest in the AL behind only teammate Aaron Judge (.440)...
 Hit eighth-inning go-ahead solo HR in 8/14 win vs. the Mets…was his second career go-ahead HR in the eighth inning or later (also a tie-breaking two-run HR in the ninth on 9/26/16 at Toronto)...
 Was placed on the 10-day disabled list from 9/3-25 with a left oblique strain…was removed in the seventh inning of 9/2 win vs. Boston with the injury...
 Prevented a grand slam in the ﬁrst inning of 9/6 win vs. Tampa Bay, reaching over the CF fence to catch Wilson Ramos' bases-loaded ﬂy out and holding the Rays to a sac ﬂy on the play…was removed defensively in the seventh…was reinstated from the 10-day D.L. prior to the game...
 Hit his second career pinch-hit home run in 9/28 loss vs. Tampa Bay (also 4/19/17 vs. Chicago-AL)...
 In 13 postseason games, hit .196 (9-for-46) with 5R, 2 doubles, 1HR and 5RBI…hit safely in each of his ﬁrst six postseason games, the sixth-longest hitting streak to begin a postseason career in Yankees history: Thurman Munson (11G), Chris Chambliss (10G), Derek Jeter (9G), George Selkirk (9G) and Earle Combs (7G)...
 Made his postseason debut in the Yankees' AL Wild Card win vs. Minnesota…in ALDS Game 1 loss at Cleveland, collected the Yankees' ﬁrst hit of the game-and only extra-base hit-with a sixth-inning double...
 Hit his ﬁrst career postseason homer in ALDS Game 2 loss at Cleveland, a go-ahead three-run HR oﬀ Corey Kluber.